• Services ⇣

 A child working at the sewing machine in a garment factory.
 Another child worker is seen in the background.

-Seasonal workers often comprise of children.
+Seasonal workers are often children.
 Let that sink in.

 This manufacturing model usually creates a lot of dead stock, destined for landfills or incineration.
 Not to mention that this approach is one of the key reasons that most garment workers live in poverty.
 So what’s the alternative?